PROTEMO – Emotional dynamics of protective policies in an age of insecurity (starting in January 2024)

 From an interdisciplinary perspective we look at the specific dynamics of EU border regions in the Saar-LorLux+ and the Brandenburg/Lebus area.
 While the different project subparts examine shared cross-border cultures and structures in language, planning, film and energy supply, the political science part of the project acts as the connecting puzzle piece: Its main focus lies on providing evidence for the mechanisms of transnational learning by drawing on the literatures on policy transfer and governance.
 The aim of the project will be to develop a refined theoretical model of cross-border policy transfer and to provide empirical evidence from several case studies.
 The results will not only further our scientific understanding of the increasing tendencies of policy convergence across states but will also be made available for practitioners and politicians.

-Fatal 4 Justice (running)
+Fatal 4 Justice (finished)

 The project “Deciding about, by and together with algorithmic decision-making systems” – short „Fatal4Justice“, funded by the Volkswagen Foundation, examines how algorithmic systems are employed in criminal justice decision-making.
 It is an interdisciplinary and international project reuniting Prof. Anja Achtziger, Chair of Social & Economic Psychology, (Friedrichshafen), legal scientist and media researcher Prof. Wolfgang Schulz (Hamburg), Prof. Karen Yeung, working at the interface between law, ethics and informatics (Birmingham), computer scientist Prof. Katharina A. Zweig (TUK) and Prof. Dr. Georg Wenzelburger (Saarland University).